 For an explanation of ranking criteria, click here.

-Fashion Institute of Technology, New York, New York (top 1% of schools considered)
+Fashion Institute of Technology (top 0% of schools being considered)

 The Fashion Institute of Technology (FIT) was founded in 1944.
 A member of the State University of New York (SUNY) system, FIT is home to more than 9,000 students enrolled in 37 majors and 12 certificate programs across five schools.
 They include the School of Art and Design, Jay and Patty Baker School of Business and Technology, the School of Liberal Arts, the School of Graduate Studies, and the School of Continuing and Professional Studies.
 The School of Art and Design offers a number of fashion programs for aspiring designers of all kinds.